 Max Stanley passes away.
 Among his final speeches, Max explored the concept of Global Citizenship, challenging those with the ability to commit to educating “friends, family, associates, and students for a greater sense of responsibility concerning the fragile planet we call home.”
 He is succeeded as president of the center by his son, Richard H. “Dick” Stanley, who shares his father’s vision for “a secure peace with freedom and justice.”

 The Stanley Center publishes the first issue of its in-house magazine, Courier, in order to share with the public information and perspectives gained from center activities.
-Over time, the magazine evolves away from a focus on Stanley Center activities and publishes articles by journalists and other experts on topics related to the center’s work.
+Until its retirement in 2020, the magazine features articles by journalists and other experts on topics related to the center’s work.

 In partnership with the Council on Foreign Relations, the Stanley Center launches the New American Global Dialogue, a series of conferences that examine how regional, substate, and nonstate actors in the United States play a role in foreign policy and how globalization affects such actors.
 The Stanley Center continues to champion and look for ways to include stakeholders at all levels in global policymaking.